codeigniter4/CodeIgniter4/user_guide_src/source/incoming/filters.rst

 There are two ways to configure filters when they get run.
 One is done in **app/Config/Filters.php**, the other is done in **app/Config/Routes.php**.

-If you want to specify filter to a specific route, use **app/Config/Routes.php** and see :ref:`URI Routing <applying-filters>`.
+If you want to specify filters to defined routes, use **app/Config/Routes.php** and see :ref:`URI Routing <applying-filters>`.

 ..
 Note:: The safest way to apply filters is to :ref:`disable auto-routing <use-defined-routes-only>`, and :ref:`set filters to routes <applying-filters>`.